haproxy/haproxy/doc/lua-api/index.rst

   Other format accepted are a socket path like "/socket/path", it permits to connect to a socket.
-Abstract namespaces are supported with the prefix "abns@", and finaly a file descriptor can be passed with the prefix "fd@".
+Abstract namespaces are supported with the prefix "abns@", and finally a file descriptor can be passed with the prefix "fd@".
   The prefix "ipv4@", "ipv6@" and "unix@" are also supported.
 The port can be passed int the string.
 The syntax "127.0.0.1:1234" is valid.
 In this case, the parameter *port* must not be set.